gitlabhq/gitlabhq/doc/user/permissions.md

 [protected branches](project/protected_branches.md)
 to learn more.

-Additionally, you can allow or forbid users with Master and/or Developer permissions to push to a protected branch.
+Additionally, you can allow or forbid users with Maintainer and/or Developer permissions to push to a protected branch.
 Read through the documentation on [Allowed to Merge and Allowed to Push settings](project/protected_branches.md#using-the-allowed-to-merge-and-allowed-to-push-settings) to learn more.